PhD, RN, CPAN, CAPA, NPD-BC, CNE, CNEcl, CHSE-A, FASPAN, ANEF, FAAN

 Dr. Wilson was inducted into the Academy of Nurse Educator Fellows (ANEF) and as a Fellow in the American Academy of Nursing (FAAN) in 2014.
 Dr. Wilson was inducted as a Fellow of the American Society of PeriAnesthesia Nurses (FASPAN) in 2018 and as an ASPAN Legacy for Life in 2018.
-Dr. Wilson is the Co-editor for several books: Human Simulation for Nursing and Health Professions (2012, Springer), Review Manual for the Certified Healthcare Simulation Educator™ (CHSE™) Exam (2015, Springer) and the Certified Nurse Educator (CNE) Review Manual, 3rd Edition (2017, Springer).
+Dr. Wilson is the Co-editor for several books: Human Simulation for Nursing and Health Professions (2012, Springer), Review Manual for the Certified Healthcare Simulation Educator™ (CHSE™) Exam, 2nd Edition (2019, Springer), the Certified Nurse Educator (CNE) Review Manual, 3rd Edition (2018, Springer) and the Certified Academic Clinical Nurse Educator (CNEcl) Review Manual (2020, Springer).